Banner blindness: Personalization and relevance

 Personalized ads use and include information about viewers, like demographics, PII, and purchasing habits.
 An ad is noticed more if it has a higher degree of personalization, even if it causes discomfort in users.
 Personalized ads are found to be clicked more often than other ads.
-If a user is involved in a demanding task, more attention is paid to a personalized ad than an unpersonalised ad.
+If a user is involved in a demanding task, more attention is paid to a personalized ad than an unpersonalized ad.

 Such ads do, however, increase privacy concerns and can appear "creepy".
-An individual with greater existing privacy concerns will avoid personalised ads, primarily due to concerns over their data being shared with third parties.
+An individual with greater existing privacy concerns will avoid personalized ads, primarily due to concerns over their data being shared with third parties.
 Users are more likely to accept behavior tracking if they have faith in the company that permitted the ad.
 Though this can be an effective method for advertisers, users do not always prefer their behaviors be used to personalize ads.
 Ads are more often clicked when they show something relevant to the user's search but if the purchase has been made, and the ad continues to appear, it causes frustration.

 Personalization enhanced recognition for the content of banners while the effect on attention was weaker and less significant, in the studies conducted by Koster et al. Exploration of web pages and recognition of task-relevant information was not influenced.
 Visual exploration of banners typically proceeds from the picture to the logo and finally to the slogan.

 If a website serves ads unrelated to its viewers' interests, about 75% of viewers experience frustration with the website.
 Advertising efforts must focus on the user's current intention and interest and not just previous searches.
 Publishing fewer, but more relative, ads is more effective.

-Advertisers may use data analytics and campaign management tools to categorise viewers and serve ads that are more likely to be relevant to the user's interests.
+Advertisers may use data analytics and campaign management tools to categorize viewers and serve ads that are more likely to be relevant to the user's interests.
 Information about users could be gained through gamification tools which could reward them for providing that information.
 Such tools could be quizzes, calculators, chats, or questionnaires.